 Text (for all three quarters) is Schoder and Horrigan, A Reading Course in Homeric Greek (Focus Publishing) This book will introduce you to Ancient Greek in a way which should be not only easier but more satisfying and pleasant than the usual: rather than focusing on Attic Greek (the dialect of, for example, Plato, Demosthenes and Thucydides), you will learn the Homeric dialect.
 Homeric syntax and morphology are somewhat simpler than Attic Greek, and yet, once mastered, make Attic Greek seem more logical and thus easier.
 Furthermore, the formulaic nature of Homeric verse makes it repetitive and thus allows for reinforcement of vocabulary as well as grammar.
 The final part of the text consists of passages from Homer's Odyssey in the original.

-Students who have studied ancient Greek at a school or college before arriving at UCSD should contact the Classics advisor for the Department of Literature to discuss the level of Greek appropriate for their continued study of the language.
+Students who have studied ancient Greek at a school or college before arriving at UCSD should contact the instructor of Greek language for the Department of Literature to discuss the level of Greek appropriate for their continued study of the language.

 Literature and College Requirements

 Literature majors can fulfill their secondary literature requirement by completing a minimum of three LTGK courses, at least one at the upper division level.
 Revelle and Roosevelt students can fulfill their foreign language breadth requirements by completing an upper division LTGK course.
 Muir students can partly satisfy breadth requirements by completion of LTGK 1-2-3.